Andy Butler

-Andrew Peter Butler (born 4 November 1983) is an English football coach and former player who is first team manager at National League side Scunthorpe United.
+Andrew Peter Butler (born 4 November 1983) is an English football coach and former player who is first team manager at National League club Scunthorpe United.

-Born in Doncaster, Butler was a defender in a playing career that lasted from 2002 until 2021.
+Butler was a defender in a playing career that lasted from 2002 until 2021.
 He played for Scunthorpe United, Grimsby Town, Huddersfield Town, Blackpool, Sheffield United, Walsall, Doncaster Rovers, Boston United and Farsley Celtic.
 Butler is also a qualified referee, and has had two interim spells as Doncaster Rovers manager.